json-bateman/watchma/action-plan.md

     - [X] View results!
     - [X] Fix map sorting, when there's ties, users can get different results on final screen (sort of fixed, now just displays ties)
+    - [ ] Change game flow, start game --> players add movies, host chooses the max number of movies people can add, maybe set timer to 1 minute
+    - [ ] players add movies --> Aggregate all choices to vote on.
+    - [ ] Stretch goal tournament, for now maybe just display winner(s)?
+    - [ ] Post game lobby?
+Links to various things about the movie?

 - Deploy
     - [ ] Deploy this as a docker container so people can download and use with their Jellyfin servers
     - [ ] Figure out how to set env variables and upload stuff to dockerhub for unRAID

 - Side quests
-    - [ ] Figure out if there's a way to remove javascript for setting theme on page load in Layout if there is, whole page can be replaced with SSE, and I can remove header and footer when game starts
+    - [ ] Figure out if there's a way to remove javascript for setting theme on page load in Layou if there is, whole page can be replaced with SSE, and I can remove header and footer when game starts
     - [ ] make skeleton loader for movies??